vlngf/OilMetagenomesDB/documentation/samples/README.md

 ## publication_year

-- Must correspond to the `publication_year` of the publication in the corresponding libraries metadata table!
+:heavy_check_mark: Must correspond to the `publication_year` of the publication in the corresponding libraries metadata table!

 - YYYY format.

 > ⚠️ Mandatory value

 ## publication_doi

-- Must correspond to the `publication_doi` of the publication in the corresponding libraries metadata table!
+:heavy_check_mark: Must correspond to the `publication_doi` of the publication in the corresponding libraries metadata table!

 - Publication DOI.

 > ⚠️ Mandatory value

 ## site_name

+- Сorresponds to the specific location where the sample was collected
 - As reported in publication
 - Accents are allowed
 - Missing name: `None`